-The program starts at 6:30 a.m. with basic stable chores.
+The program starts at 7:00 a.m. with basic stable chores.
 Each rider must take care of his or her own horse as well as help with maintaining the facility where the program is held.
-Group fitness is scheduled immediately following A.M. chores and then lessons begin.
 Lesson times are posted the day prior, riders can sign up for their desired lesson times in advance.
 Days vary with private lessons, semi-privates or group lessons.
 Everyone should plan to watch as many lessons as possible with a journal in hand for note taking.
-Lendon encourages and will answer questions from the spectators during lessons.
-Participants will have a full schedule of learning that includes fitness, theory, written and verbal tests, riding lessons, field trips and lectures on many pertinent subjects.
-Days at the stables will end around 4:30 p.m. with some evening activities where participants will leave straight from the stables after P.M. chores.
+Lendon encourages and will answer questions from spectators during lessons.

+Participants will have a full schedule of learning that includes required reading, theory, written and verbal tests, riding lessons, field trips and lectures on many pertinent subjects.
+Fitness will be held in the afternoon followed by P.M. chores.
+Your day at the stables will end around 4:30 p.m.
+There may be some evening activities where participants will leave straight from the stables after P.M. chores.
 Evenings may include off-site lectures, competitions to watch, or volunteer activities.
-Notice will be given to allow for a change of clothes.
+Notice will be given to allow for a change of clothes or required matching shirts.